Wonjun-Han/DotProduct_FP4/README.md

 - `FieldExtractor`: Parses 4-bit MXFP4 input into sign, exponent, mantissa
 - `Multiplier`: Performs 256-element parallel MXFP4 × MXFP4 multiplication
-- `MulConvert`: Converts partial products into IEEE-754 FP32 format
+- `Convert`: Converts the Intermediate Data into IEEE-754 FP32 format (Configurable with Depth of Computation)
-- `Adder`: Performs pipelined FP32 pairwise addition with rounding and normalization
+- `Adder Tree[SINT Format]`: Performs pipelined FP32 pairwise addition with rounding and normalization

-All modules are optimized to run at **1GHz clock frequency**, with careful pipeline stage balancing.
+All modules are optimized to run at higher Frequency than **1GHz clock**, with careful pipeline stage balancing.

 ---